 Students are assigned examination numbers that are used as identification on exams throughout law school.
 Students may ask the Registrar to change their exam number at any time.
-Upon showing proper identification, students who forget their examination number can obtain it from the Office of the Registrar until one-half hour after the exam begins.
+Upon showing proper identification, students who forget their examination number during the final examination period may obtain it from the Office of the Registrar until one-half hour after the final exam at issue begins.
 If a student uses the wrong number on an exam, he or she should notify the Registrar in order to assure proper recording of grades.